 Epidemiology and disease burden

 Two national surveys on Trachoma were conducted, in 2005 and 2012 to determine the prevalence of trachoma in 3 separate Zones.
 The cross -sectional survey was conducted in May 2005, in Gash-Barka, Debub and Northern Red Sea Zones, in children 1 - 9 years of age and adults above 15 years of age.
 Trachoma in children was more prevalent in Debub followed by Northern Red Sea (SKB) and was least prevalent in Gash Barka.
 Prevalence of TF in children 1 – 9 years was 14.9% in Debub.
 In SKB it was 5.5% and Gash Barka it was 2.4%.
 Prevalence of TT was higher in older age groups and in persons with no schooling.
 The highest prevalence in the country is in Mai mine sub-zone in Debub with over 69% prevalence of TF in children 1–9 years of age.
 Other sub-zones in Debub with high prevalence include Adi Quala with 26.4%.
 Areza, Dubarwa, Emni Hayli, Senafe and Mendefera have prevalence between 10 and 20%.
 In Northern Red Sea, Nakfa has prevalence of 11.1%, while Afabet, Ghindae, Massawa and Shieb have more than 5% but less than 10%.
 In Gash Barka, only Barentu and Shambuqo have more than 5% but less than 10%.
 All Sub-zones with high prevalence of TF in children also have high prevalence of TT in adults except Massawa, Mendefera and Nakfa.
-In addition, some sub-Zones with relatively lower prevalence of TF in Children have higher prevalence of TT in adults.
+In addition, some sub-Zones with relatively lower prevalence of TF in children have higher prevalence of TT in adults.
 These include Logo Anseba, Molqui and Omhajer in Gash Barka, Dige-Adobha in SKB and Adi Keyh in Debub.
 Implementation of MDAs for 8 sub-zones found to be endemic for Trachoma was started in 2011.